dusk-network/dusk-blockchain/pkg/gql/notifications/README.md

 ### Messages

-Currently, the only notification sent is intended to satisfy Block Explorer UI needs.
+Currently, the only notification sent is intended to satisfy Block Explorer UI needs. (pending to revise the format of the message)

 #### On block accepted
 ```json